Restaurant in New York City, United States

 Is lunch or dinner better at Boqueria?

 Lunch.
 Boqueria opens at 11:30 am weekdays and 11 am weekends, making it one of the few OAD-recognised casual venues in Midtown with a genuine lunch window.
-The room is less pressured mid-day, the booking is easier, and the value-per-plate feels stronger when you're not competing with the dinner rush.
+The room is less pressured mid-day, the booking is easier, the value-per-plate feels stronger when you're not competing with the dinner rush.
 Dinner works fine for groups but expect a livelier, louder room on Friday and Saturday.

 Is Boqueria good for a special occasion?